Dionisiy/CA/introduction-toobject-oriented-javascript.md

 console.log('person1 is ' + person1.firstName); // logs "person1 is Alice"
 console.log('person2 is ' + person2.firstName); // logs "person2 is Bob"
 ```

+#### The methods

+Methods are functions \(and defined like functions\), but otherwise follow the same logic as properties.
+Calling a method is similar to accessing a property, but you add `()` at the end of the method name, possibly with arguments.
+To define a method, assign a function to a named property of the class's `prototype` property.
+Later, you can call the method on the object by the same name as you assigned the function to.

+In the example below, we define and use the method `sayHello()` for the `Person` class.